Scusemua/Wukong/README.md

 *This section is currently under development...*

+The most update-to-date branch is currently "fargate-storage", NOT "latest".

 ### The Static Scheduler

 Generally speaking, a user submits a job by calling the `.compute()` function on an underlying Dask collection.
 Support for Dask's asynchronous `client.compute()` API is coming soon.